open-inc/node-parse-server-schema/README.md

 }
 ```

-### Environment variables
+### 2. Environment variables

-The following variables can be set:
+The following variables can be set.
+By default the package looks for process.env, so takes every .env in cwd into account and uses these information to connect to parse server.
+The json file is ignored in this scenarion.

 - PARSE_SERVER_APPLICATION_ID
 - PARSE_SERVER_MASTER_KEY